thoughtspot/cs_tools/cs_tools/tools/README.md

 customers.

 The tools and Web APIs are all written in Python and require a Python environment in which to run.
-In the project root directory, you will find a [dist][dist/] subdirectory.
+In the project root directory, you will find a [dist/][dist] subdirectory.
 There are two sets of INSTALL and ACTIVATE scripts for Windows and \*nix based platforms.
-See [dist][that directory] for more information on deploying CS Tools.
+See [that directory][dist] for more information on deploying CS Tools.

 By convention, a tool which uses ANY private APIs will have their app directory prefixed with an underscore and **not** show up in the default cs_tools helptext.
 All tools are